defano/wyldcard/README.md

 ## Functions

-Like a command, a function directs HyperTalk to perform some task.
-However, functions return a value and can therefore appear as a term in an expression.
+A _function_ directs HyperTalk to perform a task that produces some value.
+Therefore, functions can appear as a term in an expression.
 For example, `3 / the average of "1, 2, 3"` is a legal expression.

-HyperCard provides a suite of built-in functions as well as the ability for a user to script new ones of their own creation.
+HyperCard provides a suite of built-in functions plus the ability to script new ones.

 ### Built-in functions

 There are several equivalent syntax forms that can be used when invoking a built-in function:

+* For built-in functions that don't accept any arguments, use `[the] <function>`.
+(You cannot invoke a no-argument built-in as `<function>()` as you might in C or Java.)
 * For built-in functions that accept a single argument, use `[the] <function> { of | in } <argument>` or `<function> ( <argument> )`
-* For built-in functions that don't accept any arguments, use `[the] <function>`.
-Note that you cannot invoke a no-argument built-in as `<function>()` as you might in C or Java.
 * For built-in functions that accept multiple arguments, use `function(<arg1>, <arg2>, ...)`.

 This implementation includes the following built-in functions: